What opportunities will this course give me?

 What will I be learning?

-Depending on your subject choices you will attend college for four half-day sessions spread across four days.
-You will study four subjects, one of which is study skills, including an independent academic study unit.
+Depending on your subject choices you will attend college for four half-day sessions spread across two days You will study four subjects, one of which is study skills, including an independent academic study unit.
 You will also study biology and chemistry and choose one other subject from either maths or physics.

 Note: subjects will run according to demand.
 We cannot guarantee to offer you your first choice of subject if demand is high; places in classes are allocated on a first come first served basis.